Edit 10/12/2014 — The followup post: Game review, 2014: Charlotte

-The Citadel vs. Coastal Carolina, to be played at historic Johnson Hagood Stadium, with kickoff at 6:00 pm ET on Saturday, August 30.
+The Citadel vs. Charlotte, to be played at historic Johnson Hagood Stadium, with kickoff at 2:00 pm ET on Saturday, October 11.
 The game will not be televised.

 The contest will be streamed for free on the SoCon Digital Network, the league’s new streaming platform.

 The game can be heard on radio via the various affiliates of The Citadel Sports Network.
-Mike Legg (the newly minted “Voice of the Bulldogs”) will call the action alongside analyst Lee Glaze.
+Mike Legg (the new “Voice of the Bulldogs”) will call the action alongside analyst Lee Glaze.
 It is also possible to listen to the action with a smartphone, using a TuneIn Radio application.

 WQNT-1450 AM [audio link], originating in Charleston, will be the flagship station for The Citadel Sports Network.
 WQNT will have a two-hour pregame show prior to each home football game that will be hosted by Ted Byrne.
 The pregame show and game broadcast will be produced by Jay Harper, who will also provide updates on other college football action.

 Mike Houston said of his team and the game against Wofford that “we’re moving on“, and that’s fine with me.
 That’s not to say the ruling on the game’s final play will be forgotten.
 There will always be a giant asterisk associated with that contest.

 This week’s opponent is Charlotte.
 I grew up referring to the school as “UNC Charlotte” or “UNCC”.

 Now, however, the school wishes to be referred to simply as “Charlotte”, at least for its sports teams.
 The actual name of the institution remains the University of North Carolina at Charlotte.